DigitalFabricationLab-NYIT-SoAD/resources/Tutorials&Templates/SubmissionGuide/README.md

 * Ready for Pick-Up
   * 3D Print is complete and is ready for pick-up on the provided shelf #.

-## Signing up for a CNC CAM Appointment
+## 5. How to Sign-up for CNC CAM Appointments

-**Before Signing up for a CNC CAM Appointment**
+**Before Signing-up for a CNC CAM Appointment**

-* Students must complete the SoAD Fab Lab Orientation before using the lab space for the first time.
-This can be done online on Canvas or in-person on a walk-in basis
-   * Students without a Lab Sticker must also receive in-person shop training
+* Review the lab's [CNC Machining](https://digitalfabricationlab-nyit-soad.github.io/resources/CNCmills/) page before signing up for an appointment

+* Students may sign up for a CNC CAM Appointment in the lab

 * Students must review the [CNC User Guide](https://github.com/DigitalFabricationLab-NYIT-SoAD/resources/blob/main/UserGuides/CNCmills.md) before attending their first CAM appointment.
-* If you have never used a CNC router before, we recommend you come into the lab for a quick consultation.
-Bring your model pulled up on your laptop and we can talk about the best approach for what you are trying to make.

-* Review the lab's [CNC Machining](https://digitalfabricationlab-nyit-soad.github.io/resources/CNCmills/) page before signing up for an appointment

-**How to Sign up for an Appointment**
-* Students may sign up for a CNC CAM Appointment here (LINK)

 **CNC CAM Appointment Rules**
 * Students are responsible to bring a digital model to their CAM Appointment that complies with the following rules